The MacRobertson Trophy Air Race

 Competitor medal

 One of the more remarkable entrants was Australian C.J.
 “Jimmy” Melrose.
-Jimmy was the youngest pilot in the field, at only 21 years old.
-He had just broken the record time flying from Australia to England, and amazingly, he entered the MacRobertson Air Race as his return trip to Australia.
+At the age of only 21 years, Jimmy was the youngest pilot in the field and the only solo flier to finish the race.
+He had just broken the record time flying from Australia to England, and entered the MacRobertson Air Race as his return trip to Australia.

 Jimmy Melrose and his Puss Moth